keboola/developers-docs/extend/component/deployment/index.md

 ![Screenshot -- Bitbucket Build](/extend/component/deployment/bitbucket-3.png)

 With the above settings, the Bitbucket Pipelines will behave in exactly the same way as the Travis configuration described above.
+You can also have a look at a [10 minute video](https://www.youtube.com/watch?v=Pf_hfM_zNyU) showing the Bitbucket setup on a new component.

 ## GitLab Integration
 The [development tutorial](/extend/component/tutorial/) as well as the above description assume you're using